kud/mcp-jenkins/README.md

 #### Step 2: Create API Token
 1. Scroll to the **API Token** section
 2. Under "Current token(s)", click the **Add new token** button
-3. Enter a descriptive name (e.g., "Jenkins MCP" or "Claude AI")
+3. Enter a descriptive name (e.g., "Jenkins MCP" or "AI Assistant")
 4. Click **Generate**
 5. **⚠️ IMPORTANT:** Copy the token immediately - it will only be shown once!